 Occasionally, transactions aren't accepted by the rest of the network and therefore are never considered to be confirmed.

 - Sending a very small amount with insufficient fees

 All bitcoin transactions require a miner fee to be confirmed by the bitcoin network.
 When sending bitcoin you will be prompted to add a miner fee to make sure the transaction gets confirmed.
 If an insufficient fee is included, your transaction may never confirm.

-- A double-spend of the same coins
+- Double-spending the same coins

-- Trying to spend unconfirmed coins
+- Spending unconfirmed coins

-- The network is experiencing high volume
+- High network volume